 We offer ongoing internships during our Fall and Spring seasons, as well as winter and summer internships geared to college and university students and recent graduates.
 Interns receive free classes and some free workshops.
 Read on for details on the positions, openings, and how to apply.

-CURRENTLY HIRING for March/April 2017: Critical Correspondence, Office (Database and Program Tracking), Production and Studio Coordinator Interns
+CURRENTLY HIRING for Summer 2017: Office (Database and Program Tracking), Production and Studio Coordinator Interns

 We accept application materials for all internships on a rolling basis.